testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

 Run the latest wallet and go to <https://127.0.0.1:8090/docs/v1/index>.

-For the v0 API documentation (deprecated), go to <https://127.0.0.1:8090/docs/v1/index>.
+For the v0 API documentation (deprecated), go to <https://127.0.0.1:8090/docs/v0/index>.

-This URL can be customized with the `walletListen` attribute in `./custom-wallet-configuration.nix`.
+The domain and port can be customized with the `walletListen` attribute in `./custom-wallet-configuration.nix`.

 ## How can I inspect runtime metrics and statistics?

 Current metrics and stats are available at <http://127.0.0.1:8000/>.

-This URL can be customized with the `ekgListen` attribute in `./custom-wallet-configuration.nix`.
+The domain and port can be customized with the `ekgListen` attribute in `./custom-wallet-configuration.nix`.